Tours | Wed–Sun | 11am–5pm | Pier 16

 2015-16 Restoration

 In recognition of Wavertree‘s symbolism of New York’s History, the Seaport Museum was awarded a 13-million dollar, city-funded grant for her unprecedented restoration in 2015.
 This provided the necessary means for her restoration including the completion of her masts, yards, and rigging, the installation of her ‘tweendeck, and the refitting of her iron-hull.
-This restoration marks the beginning of the next chapter of her life as the flagship of the South Street Seaport Museum.
+This restoration marked the beginning of the next chapter of her life as the flagship of the South Street Seaport Museum.

 South Street Seaport Museum